bensaufley/audiobook-catalog/README.md

 # Environment Variables

-- `DB_DIR`: Required.
-The directory in which the SQLite database is or should be placed.
-If none exists, one will be created.
 - `LOG_LEVEL`: Optional.
 Passed to pino.
 Sanitized: options are `trace`, `debug`, `info`, `warn`, `error`.
 Defaults to `info`.
 - `POLL_PERIOD`: Optional.
 Number of time in ms between checking for new imports.
 Defaults to 30,000.